 How can I send feedback or get help with a bug?

-We’d love to hear your bug reports, feature suggestions and any other feedback!
-Please head over to the GitHub issues page to search for existing issues or open a new one.
-While we’ll try to triage issues reported here on the plugin forum, you’ll get a faster response (and reduce duplication of effort) by keeping everything centralised in the GitHub repository.
+While we try to triage issues reported here on the plugin forum, you’ll get a faster response (and reduce duplication of effort) by keeping feedback centralised in GitHub.

 Do I have to use the Gutenberg plugin to get access to these features?